 By this time, Danzansky had lined up two insurers to protect his ownership group and the league against San Diego’s lawsuit.
 But the arrangement required Smith to pay the premiums, which no doubt were steep.

-Unbeknown to Danzansky, Smith had found another willing buyer: the founder of McDonald’s, Ray A. Kroc.
+Unbeknown to Danzansky, Smith had found another willing buyer: the founder (or by some accounts, the stealer) of the McDonald’s chain, Ray A. Kroc.
 The Chicago-based Kroc, who had no ties to San Diego, said later he decided to enter the bidding when he read on Jan.
 10 about the owners’ rejection of the sale to Everett.
 He vowed to keep the team in San Diego.
 No word of Kroc’s involvement leaked out.
 The Post reported on Jan.
 11 that no other groups had made an offer for the team.

 The Post story on Jan.
 23 said that Danzansky told the league the indemnity policies were in place.
 This turned out to be the last time for the next 33 years that D.C. fans would have reason to be optimistic about getting a team.